RattyBiscuit/kindle-clippings/summaries/Heiser - Supernatural/clippings.md

 ---

-*Page 17 (Location 167-171)*

-> A lot of what Christians imagine to be true about the unseen world isn't.
-Angels don't have wings.
-(Cherubim don't count because they are never called angels and are creaturely.
-Angels are always in human form.)
-Demons don't sport horns and a tail, and they aren't here to make us sin (we do that just fine on our own).
-And while the Bible describes demonic possession in rightfully awful ways, intelligent evil has more sinister things to do than make sock puppets out of people.
-And on top of that, angels and demons are minor players.
-Church never seems to get to the big boys and their agenda.

----

 *Page 20 (Location 214-218)*

 > In Daniel 4, Nebuchadnezzar, the king of Babylon, was punished by God with temporary insanity.
 That sentence was handed down by "the decree of the Most High" (Dan.
 4:24) and "the decree of the watchers" (Dan.
 4:17).
 Watchers was a term used for divine beings of God's council.
 It referred to how they were ever watchful over the affairs of humanity; they never slept.